tedvankessel/Data-Warehouse-Song-Play-Project/README.md

 As their data engineer, you are tasked with building an ETL pipeline that extracts their data from S3, stages them in Redshift, and transforms data into a set of dimensional tables for their analytics team to continue finding insights into what songs their users are listening to.

-Raw song play data is extracted from an AWS S3 repository to staging tables in a Redshift cluster in a PostgreSQL database.
+Raw song play data is extracted from an AWS S3 repository to staging tables in a Redshift cluster in a PostgreSQL like database.
 SQL statements are used to transform, regroup and create analytics tables.
 Subsequent queries can then performed against the analytics tables.

 The raw song play data resides in three datasets on the Amazon Web Service (AWS) S3 bucket storage as follows: